emmett-framework/emmett/docs/dal/operations.md

     happens_at = Field('datetime')
 ```

 and you want to query all the events for a certain location.
-You can use your `DAL` instance and its `where` method for that:
+You can use your `Database` instance and its `where` method for that:

 ```python
 >>> db.where(Event.location == "New York")